Collard (plant): Pests

 Several species of the root knot nematode Meloidogyne spp. infest collards.
 These include: M. javanica, M. incognita and M. arenaria.
 Second-stage juveniles attack the plant and settle in the roots.
 However, infestation seems to occur at lower populations compared to other cruciferous plants.
 Root symptoms include deformation (galls) and injury that prevent proper water and nutrient uptake.
 This could eventually lead to stunting, wilting and chlorosis of the shoots.

 The false root knot nematode Nacobbus aberrans has a wide host range of up to 84 species including many weeds.
-On Brassicas it has been reported in several states, including Nebraska, Wyoming, Utah, Colorado, Montana, South Dakota, and Kansas (Manzanilla-López et al., 2002).
+On Brassicas it has been reported in several states, including Nebraska, Wyoming, Utah, Colorado, Montana, South Dakota, and Kansas.
 As a pest of collards, the degree of damage is dependent upon the nematode population in the soil.

 Some collard cultivars exhibit resistance to bacterial leaf blight incited by Pseudomonas cannabina pv. alisalensis (Pca).

 Uses

 Nutrition

 Raw collard greens are 90% water, 6% carbohydrates, 3% protein, and contain negligible fat (table).
 Like kale, collard greens contain substantial amounts of vitamin K (339% of the Daily Value, DV) in a 100 g serving.
 Collard greens are rich sources (20% or more of DV) of vitamin A, vitamin C, and manganese, and moderate sources of calcium and vitamin B6.
 A 100 g reference serving of cooked collard greens provides 137 kJ of food energy.